 When I say nothing prepared me, I mean nothing.
 I have never run a race before.

 Here are 13 tricks I learned to go from 0 to 26.2 miles with type 1 diabetes.

 It’s okay to hate running.
 I did.

-Yes, I am about to run 26.2 miles, or roughly 5 ½ hours worth of running through the Big Apple and I used to hate running.
+Yes, I am about to run 26.2 miles, or roughly five and a half hours worth of running through the Big Apple and I used to hate running.
 But running the marathon meant so much more to me than the physical aspect.
 It’s about showing the world that living with type 1 diabetes will not stop me from doing anything I set my mind to.

 Do your research. ✏️

 Before I started training for the marathon, I started running weekly.
 I followed a Run with Hal program for basic running.
-It had me running 3 times per week in lengths of about 1-3 miles.
-It was during these first couple of months that I built an important base of stamina, endurance, and overall physical fitness.
+It had me running three times per week in lengths of about 1-3 miles.
+It was during these first couple of months that I built an important base of stamina, endurance and overall physical fitness.

 This can also be applied to diabetes tips and tricks for running long periods of time.
 Do your research, and read stories from other runners!
 Although there is no one-size-fits-all, it’s helpful to hear from others who have done this before (hopefully you’ll refer to this list and this guide too).

 As my runs got longer, I became more and more attentive to my blood sugars.
 Would I go low?
 Yes.
 Would I go high?
 Yes.
 The more practice and knowledge I gained, the easier it was for me to manage my diabetes while running three times a week—something I had never done before.

 When I’d have a good run/good blood sugar day, I’d write everything I did that day down, like meal times, run time, insulin on board, etc.